 An experienced personal injury attorney will investigate the accident and identify all the potentially responsible parties who may owe you compensation and their insurance providers.
 We will substantiate your losses based on your medical expenses and past and anticipated future lost income.

 What Are Common Ways Burn Injuries Occur?

-An open flame or a hot object such as a stove may be the first things that come to mind when considering burn injuries.
+An open flame or a hot object such as a stove may be the first thing that comes to mind when considering burn injuries.
 But here are a number of ways burn injuries occur.

 Touching a hot object such as a stove or piece of machinery for an extended time or having hot substances splashed on the skin can cause a contact burn.
 Contact burns often produce 3rd-degree burns.

 Injuries caused by exposure to open flames account for a significant portion of burn injuries to adults.
 Scalding liquids such as boiling water, hot grease, and other hot liquids also may cause a thermal burn.
 Scalds are the leading cause of burn injuries to young children and elderly adults.
 A motorist trapped in a car that explodes after a collision may suffer severe or life-threatening thermal burns from the explosion.

 Chemical burns typically occur in manufacturing plants and industrial settings.
 Contact with industrial chemicals such as acids, alkalis, or flammable liquids such as paint thinners and gasoline may cause chemical burns and the damage may continue to spread for a period of time after exposure to the chemical.
 Victims of chemical burns, which also are known as caustic burns, often experience severe pain.
 Significant chemical burns often require transfer to a burn center.